Oblongmana/vscode-salesforce-doc-lookup/README.md

 Load documentation directly in VSCode.
 Enable the "Use WebView" option in your Settings to use this.
 Please note this is in active development, and is not fully supported.
 If you encounter bugs, please post an issue on github.

 ![Using the command "Salesforce Reference: SFDX CLI" to access documentation in a VSCode Webview](images/WebviewDoc.gif)

+### EXPERIMENTAL: New Command: "Salesforce Reference: LWC and Aura Component Library (EXPERIMENTAL)"
+This is a very experimental reference type - the LWC/Aura Component Library is built on an Aura app, quite different to the Angular App and ToC JSON underpinning other documentation.
+Report any bugs on github if you see them!

 ## Installing